| YAML formatted DSL files is a Preview feature. |

 DSL Git Synchronization commands

-Use dslsync generate command with the parameters listed below to generate DSL scripts for CloudBees CD/RO objects.
+Use the dslsync generate command to generate DSL scripts for CloudBees CD/RO objects.

 | Command parameters | Description |